 “A big part of our training weeks was working with staff to build a baseline understanding of ‘yeah, this is what our outcomes are, this is what we’re here to do, but it’s all encompassed in the fact that this is a safe environment for kids,’” said Coyle.
 “Physically, emotionally, and socially.”

-Tavari, a rising fourth grader in PSA who is pictured above, has enjoyed being able to spend this summer with family, including his siblings — little sister Ariyah and big brother Yasir, who works in PSA as a Floating Teacher Assistant.
+Tavari, a rising fifth grader in PSA who is pictured above in 2023, has enjoyed being able to spend this summer with family, including his siblings — little sister Ariyah and big brother Yasir, who works in PSA as a Floating Teacher Assistant.
 Tavari has liked learning new words in the ELA program and more skills in math, specifically new ways to look at subtraction.

-Arianna, who will be in seventh grade this fall, has also learned a lot in her time at PSA.
+Arianna, who entered the seventh grade in the fall of 2023, has also learned a lot in her time at PSA.
 She said it was exciting learning more about the late musician Tupac Shakur in ELA, as well as angles in geometry.

 “I learned that there’s a 360-degree angle and there’s an acute angle too,” said Arianna, who added that the math skills she learned this summer will help her this school year.